 In January 1971, I finally met up with the four officers who would form my crew for the duration of the Victor conversion course at Marham.
 At this stage, I had flown only three instructional trips in the Victor, each with an instructor pilot in the right hand seat.
 My first co-pilot, Alan Skelton, straight out of his advanced training on the Varsity at RAF Oakington joined me for our first crew solo on 12 February 1971 in XH615.
 I still vividly remember thinking, as I held on the runway waiting for ATC clearance and for Alan to wind up all four engines to 100%, "They've given me a million-pound aircraft."
 I've no idea how much the aircraft was actually worth but it's probably just as well my crew members didn't know what I was thinking.
 That first sortie was a straightforward 4-hour navigation exercise.
 It must have been pretty boring for my co-pilot because I was not permitted to let Alan handle the flying controls at all on that first sortie.
 On the descent from high level into base I logged 30 minutes 'actual' - which meant that for 30 minutes we flew in cloud - and I still did not hold, and had never held, an instrument rating on anything larger than single-engine training aircraft.

 I arrived on 214 Squadron at RAF Marham on 6 April 1971 having completed the conversion training course without incident.
 We, my newly-constituted crew, then had to learn about operating the aircraft as an airborne tanker.
 Our first two all-solo operational tanking sorties were uneventful and went, as they say, by the book.
 The third sortie, on 16 April was far from uneventful.
 It was planned to be a routine refuelling sortie on Towline 6, the southernmost of six dedicated refuelling areas over the North Sea between northern Scotland and Suffolk.
 We had been briefed to expect a series of Lightnings coming up in pairs from 29 and 111 Squadrons at Wattisham.
 I was looking forward to that having very recently been a temporary operations officer there.
 Normally such sorties were conducted under radar control from Eastern Radar, a joint RAF and civilian air traffic control radar unit located unit a few miles south of East Dereham in Norfolk.
-However on our first solo sortie we were going to be operating with No 1 Air Control Centre, radio call sign Romeo, a mobile tactical radar facility which operated from vehicles in a farmer's field somewhere in deepest East Anglia.
+However on our third solo sortie we were going to be operating with No 1 Air Control Centre, radio call sign Romeo, a mobile tactical radar facility which operated from vehicles in a farmer's field (literally!) somewhere in deepest East Anglia.

 The weather was perfect with unlimited visibility.
 From our vantage point at 35,000 feet my co-pilot and I could see all of East Anglia as far north as the Humber estuary, and to the south the whole of Essex, London and stretches of the south coast.
 The first part of the sortie was uneventful and we quickly off-loaded 18,000lbs of fuel to the ever-thirsty F3 Lightnings.
 (In those pre-metric days, fuel was measured in pounds weight so 18,000lbs was roughly nine tons.
 To put that into context, an empty Victor aircraft weighed about 100,000lbs and the Victor's fuel tank capacity was 86,000lbs.)